 From these simulations, it can be shown that PySINDy had varying effectiveness in modeling routes.
-Geometrically simpler routes such as that of Driver LADOTRANSCO DRIVER Bantilan, whereas more erratic routes such as that of mohaimengani26 presented less faithful reconstructions.
+Geometrically simpler routes such as that of Driver LADOTRANSCO DRIVER Bantilan, whereas more erratic routes such as that of mohaimengani26 presented fewer faithful reconstructions.
+It was also to be noted that PySINDy has difficulty in accommodating loops and overlaps in routes, showing lower R^2 for PUJs that loop more than once along their routes.